-- (3) The style, arrangement and overall appearance of the policy shall give no undue prominence to any portion of the text of the policy or to any endorsements or riders. - (4) The policy shall contain a table of contents or an index of the principal sections of the policy, if the policy has more than 3,000 words printed on three or fewer pages of text or if the policy has more than three pages regardless of the number of words.
+- (1) The policy text shall achieve a minimum score of 50 on the Flesch reading ease test or an equivalent score on any other approved comparable reading test.
+See Appendix A for Flesch methodology. - (2) The policy shall be presented, except for specification pages, schedules and tables, in not less than ten point type, one point leaded. - (3) The style, arrangement and overall appearance of the policy shall give no undue prominence to any portion of the text of the policy or to any endorsements or riders. - (4) The policy shall contain a table of contents or an index of the principal sections of the policy, if the policy has more than 3,000 words printed on three or fewer pages of text or if the policy has more than three pages regardless of the number of words.

-§ 2 GENERAL FORM REQUIREMENTS
+GENERAL FORM REQUIREMENTS

-A. COVER PAGE
+COVER PAGE